rashmichaudhary24/genai-learning-journal/21-Transformers.md

 ## Why Was It Invented?

-Before Transformers, sequence models processed tokens one after another.
+Earlier language models processed tokens one at a time.

-This sequential nature made training slow and made it difficult for models to capture relationships between words that were far apart in a sentence.
+This made training slower and made it difficult for models to capture relationships between words that were far apart in a sentence.

-The Transformer replaced recurrence with attention, allowing every token to directly examine every other relevant token in a single layer.
+The Transformer introduced the attention mechanism, allowing every token to directly examine every other relevant token.

-Because all tokens can be processed simultaneously, Transformer models are highly parallelizable during training.
+Because many tokens can be processed simultaneously, Transformers are highly parallelizable during training.
 ---

 ## High-Level Flow of Information